8,961 Teams Have Used Us to Find Field Service Management Software to Plan Single & Multi-visit Jobs

 How Is AI Projected to Change Field Service Management Software?

-IoT-enabled job logging: Field assets connected to sensors will pick anomalies and send signals of when a job is required.
-Not too far in the future, there will be instances where job logging will be done by assets themselves.
+IoT-enabled job logging.
+Field assets connected to sensors will pick anomalies and send signals of when a job is required.
+In the near future, job logging will be automated by the assets themselves.

-AI-driven job planning and scheduling: Using existing planning and scheduling data, there is a strong possibility that job scheduling will be largely fully automated.
-However, it will require human supervision and intervention.
+AI-driven job planning and scheduling.
+Using existing data, job scheduling is likely to become largely automated.
+Yet, it will require human supervision and intervention.

-Agent-driven spare parts ordering: Using existing spare parts data, it would be possible to use AI agents to order spare parts on a needs basis.
+Agent-driven spare parts ordering.
+Using spare parts data, it’s possible to use AI agents to order spare parts on a needs basis.

-LLM-driven notes and job completion documents: Here we will see AI become the most productive in the short term.
-Any notes or documentation required during the job logging, execution, and completion stages can be easily produced by generative AI functions.
+LLM-driven notes and job completion documents.
+Here we will see AI become the most productive in the short term.
+Notes or documents for job logging, execution, and job completion are produced by generative AI.

 Metric | Job Management | Field Service Management |